 MAPPPD’s mission is to integrate expert biological field surveys, satellite and drone imagery analyses, and citizen science to provide the most comprehensive, publicly available database regarding the distribution and abundance of Antarctic penguin populations.
 MAPPPD’s goals are to: assist and ensure that conservation management decisions in the Antarctic Treaty system are based upon the best and most currently available scientific data and information; and provide a database that is easy to access and use, and freely open, accessible, and available to scientists, governments, managers, Antarctic stakeholders (fishing, tourism, environmental), and the general public.

-Oceanites’ 2020 State of Antarctic Penguins report describes an overall Antarctic penguin population that is down nearly seven percent compared to 2019, with 5.8 million breeding pairs nesting at 698 sites across the entire Antarctic continent.
+Oceanites’ 2020 State of Antarctic Penguins report describes an overall Antarctic penguin population that is down six percent compared to 2019, with 5.8 million breeding pairs nesting at 698 sites across the entire Antarctic continent.
 Over the last year, chinstrap penguins have declined by 11%, Adélie penguins by 5%.
 Oceanites’ MAPPPD database and SOAP reports necessarily will be the underpinnings for future conservation measures the Treaty nations may adopt.